Data-Mechanics/course-2017-spr-proj/jguerero_mgarcia7/README.md

 We also decided to create a linear regression model in order to give us an idea of how related the independent variables (food accessbility and income) were to the dependent variable (obesity).

 # Required libraries and tools
-The libraries pyshp, shapely, geopy, numpy, pickle, sklearn will need to be installed before the program can be executed.
+The libraries pyshp, shapely, geopy, numpy, pickle, scipy, sklearn will need to be installed before the program can be executed.
 They can be installed with these pip3 commands:
 ```
 pip3 install pyshp
 pip3 install shapely